elbakramer/axhost/README.md

 ## Lifetime Behavior

+### Surrogate Mode

+In Surrogate Mode (no command-line arguments):

+* `axhost` registers itself via `CoRegisterSurrogate`
+* The COM runtime (SCM/RPCSS) manages class factory registration automatically
+* Process lifetime is controlled by COM reference counting and timeout protection
+* If no COM interaction occurs within 60 seconds of launch, the process exits with a warning

+### Single-Use Mode (Default in Standalone Mode)

+In single-use mode (`--single-use` or default), class factories are registered with **REGCLS_SINGLEUSE**:

-* `axhost` registers class factories with **REGCLS_SINGLEUSE** by default.
-This means that, after the first client connects, that class factory is removed from public view, and subsequent activation requests for the same class will require launching a new host process. ([Microsoft Learn][1])
+* After the first client connects, the class factory is removed from public view ([Microsoft Learn][1])
-* When the server's reference count drops to zero via `CoReleaseServerProcess`, OLE automatically calls `CoSuspendClassObjects`, preventing further activations; subsequent activation attempts will require a new local-server instance. ([Microsoft Learn][2])
+* When the server's reference count drops to zero via `CoReleaseServerProcess`, the process exits immediately
+* Subsequent activation requests require launching a new host process

+### Multiple-Use Mode

+In multiple-use mode (`--multiple-use`), class factories are registered with **REGCLS_MULTIPLEUSE**:

+* The class factory remains registered and can serve multiple client connections
+* When the server's reference count drops to zero, the process waits for the timeout period (configurable via `--timeout`)
+* During the timeout window, new clients can connect without restarting the host
+* If no new connections occur within the timeout period, the process exits gracefully

+When `CoReleaseServerProcess` returns zero (no active references), OLE automatically calls `CoSuspendClassObjects`, preventing further activations until the timeout-based exit check determines the final action. ([Microsoft Learn][2])

 [1]: https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/ne-combaseapi-regcls "REGCLS (combaseapi.h) - Win32 apps | Microsoft Learn"
 [2]: https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-coreleaseserverprocess "CoReleaseServerProcess function (combaseapi.h)"